holoviz-topics/examples/doc/developer_guide.rst

 7. Add the project to travis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once everything is setup add your project to ``.travis.yml`` following
+Once everything is set up add your project to ``.travis.yml`` following
 the pattern that the other projects use.

 8. Upload to AE (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Once you have sucessfully created the new project, you can upload and deploy it in Anaconda Enterprise:
+Once you have sucessfully created the new project, you can upload and deploy it in Anaconda Enterprise, which is the server we use to host our public Python-backed examples:

 ::

    cd bears
    anaconda-project archive bears.zip

-Then in the AE interface select “Create”, “Upload Project” and navigate to the zip file.
+Then in the AE interface select “Create”, then “Upload Project” and navigate to the zip file.
 Once your project has been created, you can deploy it.